 It’s a wide selection and will allow users to pick the level of encryption they need to get the job done.
 Different protocols have different connection speeds, and it’s always better to have a choice, even if you plan to use the recommended settings.

 In terms of security, it’s hard to find fault with PIA.
 Many providers have a hands-off approach, but the basic settings will keep you safe, and there are lots of options to choose from.

-PIA has a solid service, with decent speeds and a range of encryption options.
-It’s true that they don’t have the most extensive list of features, but they offer a premium service for a fraction of the price compared to much of the competition.
+PIA has a solid service with fantastic speeds and a range of encryption options.
+It’s true that they don’t have the most extensive list of features, but they offer a semi-premium service for a fraction of the price compared to much of the competition.

 There are some sacrifices along the way, but it’s still a capable option, and they’ve been proven to be trustworthy on multiple occasions in the past.
 The clue is in the name!
 If you’re looking for Private Internet Access, this VPN should have you covered.

 However, much of their reputation was built up by the previous ownership, and it’s clear that Kape is in charge in the present day.
 With that in mind, maybe it’s better to think of PIA as a new provider, rather than associating them with all of the great deeds they’re best known for.

 It’ll be interesting to see how they react to the next big privacy challenge, but I’m prepared to give them the benefit of the doubt for now.

 A few years ago, PIA might have achieved a perfect score, and it’s not like much has changed in the last few years.
 Maybe that’s part of the problem.
 Despite the new ownership, they only seem to offer more of the same, except they’re now owned by a company that has a stable of providers on the market.